pantheon-systems/documentation/source/content/guides/composer-convert-from-empty.md

 ---
 title: Convert an Empty Upstream Drupal Site to a Composer Managed Site
-description: Upgrade a Drupal 8 site using empty upsteam, by converting it to a Composer-managed Drupal 8 site on the new Integrated Composer framework.
+description: Upgrade a Drupal 8 site using an empty upstream by converting it to a Composer-managed Drupal 8 site on the new Integrated Composer framework.
 type: guide
 permalink: docs/guides/:basename
 cms: "Drupal"